wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-content-search/includes/4-manage-ediscovery-cases.md

 For authorized users to run In-Place eDiscovery searches, you must add them to one of the following role groups:

- -  In Exchange (core eDiscovery):
+ -  In Exchange:

      -  **Discovery Management.** This role group consists of two management roles: The Mailbox Search Role, which allows a user to run an In-Place eDiscovery search, and the Legal Hold Role, which allows a user to place a mailbox on In-Place hold and Litigation hold.
- -  In the Microsoft Purview compliance portal (eDiscovery cases):
+ -  In the Microsoft Purview compliance portal:

      -  **eDiscovery Manager**.
 Members of this role group can create and manage eDiscovery cases.
 For each case, they can: